Oncade/pong-multiplayer-example/Assets/Namazu Studios/Elements Client Plugin/ReadMe.md

 - Unity 2018+
 - .Net 4.x enabled in project
 - Elements running at an accessible URL
- - To generate custom application code: Must also have an application created within Elements with the code already uploaded.
+ - [Optional] To generate custom element/application code: Must also have an [Application](https://manual.getelements.dev/core-features/applications) created within Elements with the code already uploaded.

 ### Summary